Convert one currency value to another with our simple to use calculator.

 The exchange rates provided are applicable to foreign exchange products described on this website.
 The exchange rates are indicative only as at the time and date shown, are subject to market movements and therefore change continuously.
 They may also vary depending on the type of the transaction involved, and may be different for transactions over a certain amount.
 They should not be relied upon as an accurate representation of any final pricing.
 You should contact Bank of Melbourne for up-to-date pricing prior to dealing.

-2. Before using Internet and Phone Banking, please read the Bank of Melbourne Terms and Conditions for Internet Banking and Phone Banking.
+1. Before using internet and phone banking, please read the Bank of Melbourne Terms and Conditions for Internet Banking and Phone Banking.
+Overseas banks may charge a fee to handle or receive an international payment.